Woodman Institute Museum: Collection

 On the museum's grounds is the 1675 William Damm Garrison, one of the oldest intact garrison houses in the state, as well as the oldest house in Dover and one of the oldest houses in New Hampshire.
 It survived the Cochecho Massacre, and was later moved to this location for preservation under a permanent shelter.
-Also within the shelter, visitors may see a brass Napoleon cannon used in the American Civil War, one of only ten left in existence.
+On the grounds, in the 1st NH Light Artillery Shed, visitors may see an 1863 12-lbs bronze Napoleon cannon used in the American Civil War one of only ten left in existence.
+In the Tasker’s Funeral Home Shed, guests can view a Victorian funeral exhibit complete with an 1890s horse-drawn hearse.
+Finally, the Woodman grounds also boast a medicinal garden, rain garden, and the oldest American Sycamore tree in Strafford County.

+In August 2024 and in partnership with Kevin Eastman and Kevin Eastman Studios, the museum added content related to the Teenage Mutant Ninja Turtles media franchise, which originated in Dover, to its permanent collection.